johno/johnotander.github.io/_posts/2014-12-11-creating-an-emberjs-addon-with-the-ember-cli.md

 # ok
 ```

-Now that everything is in order, we need to add a bower dependency for the remarkable library.
+Now that everything is in order, we need to add the remarkable library.

 ## Adding a bower dependency

 In order to add a bower dependency, we need to create an addon
-[blueprint](http://www.ember-cli.com/#generators-and-blueprints) that adds the bower dependency:
+[blueprint](http://www.ember-cli.com/#generators-and-blueprints) that installs the dependency:

 ```
 ember g blueprint ember-remarkable